 Throughout the series, reflections of the camera crew can be briefly glimpsed in Mayberry's storefronts.
 Chalk and tape marks can often be caught.
 Those are all too many and mundane to list here, so we've focused on some more interesting and revealing details you may not have seen.

-Keep your eye's peeled for them as The Andy Griffith Show airs six days a week on MeTV.
+Keep your eye's peeled for them as The Andy Griffith Show airs five days a week on MeTV.

 A mirror Andy

 In a touching scene, Andy sits on Opie's bed and explains to his son why he should no longer visit the jail.
 Andy (and Barney) always wear their badges above the left breast pocket of their uniforms.
 However, in this scene, the close-up shots of Andy have been flipped.
 His badge has jumped to the right side of his shirt.

 Outside the barber shop, Andy tells Barney that one of his ears is longer than the other.
 After the quip, he walks off camera, presumably down the street.
 However, as soon as he exits the frame, watch the glass of the shop window.
 In the reflection, you can see Griffith immediately stop and hunch over, presumably under the camera.
 He awkwardly stands there for the rest of the shot.

 A man with a bear